iterative/dvc.org/content/docs/user-guide/experiment-management.md

    [ways to organize](#organizing-experimentats) experiments in your project (as Git branches, as folders, etc.).

+DVC also provides specialized features to codify and analyze experiments.
+[Parameters](/doc/command-reference/params) are simple values you can tweak in a human-readable text file, which cause different behaviors in your code and models.
+On the other end, [metrics](/doc/command-reference/metrics) (and [plots](/doc/command-reference/plots)) let you define, visualize, and compare meaningful measures for the experimental results.

 ## Ephemeral experiments

 ⚠️ This feature is only available in DVC 2.0 ⚠️